DonHulieo/server_scenarios/README.md

 + Vanilla scenario files will need `platform:/levels/gta5/` to be replaced with `compcache:/server_scenarios/`

-+ Only files that are on "sp_manifest.ymt" will stream, if file does not exist, no scenarios for a particular area will play
++ Only files that are on "sp_manifest.ymt" will stream, if file does not exist, no scenarios for a particular area will play therefore all scenarios have been added